phucvu-nyu/bst236/docs/chapter_linear_algebra/numerical_linear_algebra.md

 From the **table**, it is evident that the efficiency of matrix-matrix operations is the highest, with an average of computations per data retrieval.
 Therefore, in the design of matrix-related algorithms, we tend to maximize the use of matrix-matrix operations <u>when the computation complexity is same</u>.
+For example, when multiplying matrices, numpy package (essentially BLAS and LAPACK libraries) has been optimized to conduct [block-wise matrix multiplication](https://www.netlib.org/lapack/lawnspdf/lawn107.pdf) considering a lot of hardware details and hundreds of experts have been working on the code optimization.
+This is why we should always use built-in functions to do matrix operations.

 We want to emphasize again that the above analysis only applies to when the computation complexities are same.
 In practice, we will consider the above suggestions using distributed algorithms.
 When you want to compute $ABx$ for the matrices $A, B$ and vector $x$, the complexity of $(AB)x$ is $O(n^3)$ while the complexity of $A(Bx)$ is $O(n^2)$.
 Therefore, we should compute $Bx$ first in this case.

 ## Sensitivity and Stability